gChristille/DAML-proj/README.md

 ## Folder 03

-This folder includes the usage of resnet for CT image classification to have a CNN baseline.Partly based on folder 00.
+This folder includes the usage of mobilenet for CT image classification to have a CNN baseline.
+Partly based on folder 00, but with a different model.
+I changed the model since, according to pytorch, this one is faster without a great loss of accuracy.
 The notebooks:

 - 00: visualize dataset
-- 01: use resnet to extract features that are then saved as tensors
+- 01: use mobilenet to extract features that are then saved as tensors
 - 02: train MLP and see that it overfits
 - 03: use PCA to reduce the dimensionality from 960